 Common Mistakes to Avoid

-In my experience as a funeral director, I’ve seen solo individuals fall into several common traps that complicate their final arrangements.
+Solo individuals often fall into several common traps that complicate their final arrangements.

 - Assuming the Will handles everything: As mentioned, the Will is often too late.
 You need a dedicated Funeral Directive.